janetlongxj/apprendrefrancais/README.md

 ### 📌 Important Notice
-These educational materials are provided just showing some exercise done in the par ici A2 book:
+These educational materials are provided just showing some exercise done:
 - Understand French
 - Practice the important/interesting exercise
 - Compare with my anwser